GeospatialPython/pyshp/README.md

 PyShp supports reading and writing shapefiles in any language or character encoding, and provides several options for decoding and encoding text.
 Most shapefiles are written in UTF-8 encoding, PyShp's default encoding, so in most cases you don't have to specify the encoding.
+#### Encoding errors
 If you encounter an encoding error when reading a shapefile, this means the shapefile was likely written in a non-utf8 encoding.
 For instance, when working with English language shapefiles, a common reason for encoding errors is that the shapefile was written in Latin-1 encoding.
+#### Recommendation
+*We recommend avoiding writing Shapefiles with unicode encoded as UTF-16 and UTF-32, especially UTF-16-LE (if at all possible).*
+When using other encodings, especially UTF-32 or UTF-16, a whole host of other known (and unknown) unicode related issues can be encountered.
+See ## Specialist Unicode Handling below for more details.

+#### Non-utf8 encodings
 For reading shapefiles in any non-utf8 encoding, such as Latin-1, just supply the encoding option when creating the Reader class.